JasonCannon/kattis-fetch/README.md

         },
         // ... and so on ...
 ```

-## Kattis configuration file
-Before running the fetcher, you need to [download a configuration file](https://open.kattis.com/download/kattisrc).
-This file includes a secret personal token that allows you to log in.
-It should be placed in your home directory, or in the same directory as `fetch.py`, and be called `.kattisrc`.

 ## Requirements
 This Python script requires the library [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to be able to fetch the data.
 The easiest way to install this library would be to use a library / package manager (e.g. `pip3 install beautifulsoup4` or `apt-get install python3-bs4`).